-15.60.360 Fireworks displays California Fire Code Section 5608.1 is hereby amended to read:
+15.60.390 Fireworks displays California Fire Code Section 5608.1 is hereby amended to read: 5608.1 General.

-5608.1 General.
 Outdoor fireworks displays, use of pyrotechnics before a proximate audience and pyrotechnic special effects in motion picture, television, theatrical and group entertainment productions shall comply with California Code of Regulations, Title 19, Division 1, Chapter 6 Fireworks and this section.
 Permits can be revoked, denied, or modified to address extreme weather events, poor air quality, or noise when deemed necessary for the protection of the public health and well-being by the fire code official.

 5608.1.1 Scope.
 Fireworks and temporary storage, use, and handling of pyrotechnic special effects material used in motion pictures, television, and theatrical and group entertainment productions shall be in accordance with California Code of Regulations, Title 19, Division 1, Chapter 6 Fireworks.
 5608.1.2 Additional Safety Requirements.
 When determined necessary the fire code official has the authority to require additional safety measures be implemented for the storage and/or use of pyrotechnics of any classification.
-15.60.370 Storage - hazardous materials California Fire Code is hereby amended by adding Section 5704.2.7.5.8 to read: 5704.2.7.5.8 Overfill Prevention.
+15.60.400 Storage - hazardous materials California Fire Code is hereby amended by adding Section 5704.2.7.5.8 to read: 5704.2.7.5.8 Overfill Prevention.
 An approved means or method in accordance with Section 5704.2.9.7.5 shall be provided to prevent the overfill of all Class I, II and IIIA liquid storage tanks.
 Storage tanks in refineries, bulk plants or terminals regulated by Sections 5706.4 or 5706.7 shall have overfill protection in accordance with API 2350.
-An approved means or method in accordance with Section 5704.2.9.7.6 shall be provided to prevent the overfilling of Class IIIB liquid storage tanks connected to fuel-burning equipment inside buildings.
-Ordinance/Adoption of 2019 California Fire Code Rev: 10-2019 Exception: Outside aboveground tanks with a capacity of 1320 gallons (5000 L) or less need only comply with Section 5704.2.9.7.5, item 1, sub-item (1.1).
+Exception: Outside aboveground tanks with a capacity of 1320 gallons (5000 L) or less need only comply with Section 5704.2.9.7.5 (Item 1, Sub-item 1.1).
 California Fire Code is hereby amended by adding Section 5704.2.7.5.9 to read: 5704.2.7.5.9 Automatic Filling of Tanks.
 Systems that automatically fill flammable or combustible liquid tanks shall be equipped with overfill protection, approved by the fire code official that sends an alarm signal to a constantly attended location and immediately stops the filling of the tank.
 The alarm signal and automatic shutoff shall be tested on an annual basis and records of such testing shall be maintained on-site for a period of five (5) years.